EMD GP7: History

 ALCO, Fairbanks-Morse, and Baldwin had all introduced road switchers before EMD, whose first attempt at the road-switcher, the BL2 was unsuccessful in the market, selling only 58 units in the 14 months it was in production.
 Its replacement, the GP7, swapped the truss-framed stressed car body for an un-stressed body on a frame made from flat, formed and rolled structural steel members and steel forgings welded into a single structure (a "weldment"), a basic design which is still being employed today.
-Unfortunately, in heavy service, the GP7’s frame would bow and sag over time.
+In heavy service, the GP7’s frame would bow and sag over time.
 This defect was corrected in later models.

 The GP7 proved very popular, and EMD was barely able to meet demand, even after opening a second assembly plant at Cleveland, Ohio.
 Later, locomotives in EMD's GP-series came to be nicknamed ‘Geeps’.
 Many GP7s both high and short-hood can still be found in service today on shortline railroads and industrial operators.
-Although most Class 1 roads stopped using these locomotives by the 1980s some remain in rebuilt form on some major Class I railroads, as switcher locomotives..
+Although most Class 1 roads stopped using these locomotives by the 1980s some remain in rebuilt form on some major Class I railroads, as switcher locomotives.
 The "GP" designation stood for "general purpose", while the "7" had no meaning other than matching the EMD F7 cab unit then in production.